 Each member county has one vote on all matters requiring a vote, to be cast by a designated representative.
-The affairs of the Corporation are managed by an elected board of not more than nine trustees.
+The affairs of CORSA are managed by an elected board of not more than nine trustees.
 Only county commissioners of member counties are eligible to serve on the board.
 No county may have more than one representative on the board at any time.
 Each member county's control over the budgeting and financing of CORSA is limited to its voting authority and any representation it may have on the board of trustees.
 CORSA has issued certificates of participation in order to provide adequate cash reserves.
 The certificates are secured by the member counties' obligations to make coverage payments to CORSA.
 The participating counties have no responsibility for the payment of the certificates.
 CORSA is not dependent upon Gallia County for its continued existence, nor does the County have an equity interest in CORSA.
-The COURSA in 2000 was \$113,010.
+The County's payment for insurance to CORSA in 2001 was \$125,464.

-Notes to the General Purpose Financial Statements For the Year Ended December 31, 2000
+Notes to the General Purpose Financial Statements For the Year Ended December 31, 2001